mlswg/mls-protocol/draft-ietf-mls-protocol.md

 deployment cases, an application might gather several proposals before committing them all at once.

-Before the initialization of a group, clients publish KeyPackage objects to a directory provided by the Messaging Service.
+Before the initialization of a group, clients publish InitKeys (as KeyPackage objects) to a directory provided by the Messaging Service.

 ~~~~~
                                                                Group